japleitez/peecko-api-doc/README.md

 ]
 ```

-### Remove video(s) from playlist
+### Remove videos from playlist
 -----
 ```
 [DELETE] /api/videos/playlists/{listId}/bulk-delete
 ```
 Example: /api/videos/playlists/1/bulk-delete

 [ ] **Body**
 ```json array
 ["HR002","HR003"]
 ```

 In this example, the video HR002 and HR003 are removed from the playlist 1

 **Note** no errors are raised if any of the videos is invalid (it does not exist or it does not belong to the playlist)

 [ ] **Response**